Andrew Betts - Director

-Chris is Managing Director of Andrews Estate Agents and a board member of Andrews Charitable Trust - whose support in Advantage Africa’s early years enabled the charity to become established and develop its first projects in East Africa.
+Chris recently retired as Managing Director of Andrews Estate Agents and is a board member of Andrews Charitable Trust - whose support in Advantage Africa’s early years enabled the charity to become established and develop its first projects in East Africa.
 Chris joined Andrews in 1981 as a Mortgage Consultant, having previously been a Life Inspector.
 He has enjoyed a full career in financial services, working at Natwest, Leeds Permanent Building Society, National Mutual Life and then Andrews.
-He is also a board member of the charity Dementia Adventure.
+He is also a Trustee of the charity Dementia Adventure.

 Brenda Bignold - Trustee

 Brenda has worked in education as a teacher, senior manager, adviser, governor and consultant at school, Local Authority, national and international levels.
 Following five years as Corporate Director of Education and Community Learning with Northamptonshire County Council, she worked as Education Director with the Local Government Association and with Partnerships for Schools, delivering the Building Schools for the Future programme rebuilding secondary schools across England.
 In 2007 she moved into the private sector as Partner and UK lead on Children’s Services with Veredus an executive recruitment company.
 In recent years she has undertaken volunteer assignments in Ethiopia and India and is currently researching for a PhD in international education.

 Brenda brings a life-long commitment to learning for personal and community development together with skills in strategic planning, management and governance.